Design and Analysis of Surveys

-- Questionnaire design: types of questions, wording and ordering; layout and length of questionnaire.Pilot testing.
+- Questionnaire design: open and closed questions; wording and ordering; layout and length of questionnaire; memory and recall; sensitive questions; pilot testing.

-- Measurement: types of data, measurement scales, reliability.
+- Measurement: types of data; Likert scales; reliability.

-- Estimation of population means, totals and proportions Standard errors and confidence intervals.
+- Estimation of population means, totals and proportions.

 - Analysis of ordinal responses.

-The presenter is Associate Professor Graham Hepworth, Consultant for the Statistical Consulting Centre and Senior Lecturer in the Department of Mathematics & Statistics.
-Graham has had extensive experience over two decades in the area of design and analysis of surveys, in fields such as medicine, the social sciences, education and agriculture.
+The presenter is Associate Professor Graham Hepworth, Deputy Director of the Statistical Consulting Centre.
+Graham has had extensive experience over three decades in the area of design and analysis of surveys, in fields such as medicine, the social sciences, education and agriculture.

-The four days are deliberately arranged so that there is a weekend break during the course.
-Each day will consist of four approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 4.45 pm.
+Each of the three days will consist of four approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 4.45 pm.
 The sessions will mix lecture presentations with practical work; tutorial help will be available.